Dr. Liz McCullagh

 I love spending time with friends, family, my two cats.
 I also love to hike and be outdoors, listen to music, and go thrift shopping.

-Genesis Alarcon, PhD student
+Genesis Alarcon, PhD candidate

 Major Scientific Interests: Neurobiology and neural anatomy.
 I enjoy looking at myelination and brain regeneration in neurodevelopment.
 I also enjoy looking at how excessive noise effects behavior and sound localization differences.